“It’s easy to stand in the crowd but it takes courage to stand alone”Mahatma Gandhi

 I detached from the events as they unfolded and watched on from afar, aware of my anxious mother and her strict instructions to not, whatever happened, get in his car.
 She made me promise, and I did, knowing I’d have no choice, no voice and no hope of keeping myself safe.
 I couldn’t say the words, “I want to go home”, because I was mute with fear.
 It was just too late.

 And then, suddenly, there he was.
 The monster I’d forgotten.
 The same emptiness behind the eyes.
 The eyes.
 How could I have forgotten them?
 They filled me with panic.
 They always had.
 There was nothing there.
 A blank darkness.
 Years later J.K.
 Rowling’s description of the Dementors would bring him to mind and I would wonder if she’d known a monster in her own life too.

 “Get too near a Dementor and every good feeling, every happy memory will be sucked out of you.
 If it can, the Dementor will feed on you long enough to reduce you to something like itself — soul-less and evil.
 You’ll be left with nothing but the worst experiences of your life.”Harry Potter and the Prisoner of Azkaban

 These eyes were looking at me once more.
-How could I have been so stupid and what would it take to get out of this alive?
+How could I have been so stupid and what would it take to get out of this?

-I gasped with the shock of his tongue that pushed quickly inside my mouth as he leaned in to give me a kiss.
+I remember the shock of his tongue that pushed quickly inside my mouth as he leaned in to give me a kiss.
 We were in a crowd of people but no one noticed this brief assault.
 This was a deliberate reminder.
-It was a ‘do you remember me?’
+It was a do you remember me?

 The caressing of my hands came first, whilst proclaiming loudly for the others in the room to hear, what a wonderful day this was!
 How wonderful to see me after all this time!
 How happy I’d made him!